seanzmc/Stingray_SalesProcess/DEPLOYMENT_GUIDE.md

 **End of Deployment Guide** ✓

 There is a sheet in the document already built, named "DASHBOARD".
 Build a function that will populate the sheet with data.
 It needs to pull its information from "CDK_MERGED" on demand using a menu option with the label "Refresh Dashboard".
 Only work with records in CDK_MERGED that are not highlighted yellow.
-Keeping that rule active throughout the function, Count the number of times NEW occurs in column B of CDK_MERGED and enter that value in D1 of DASHBOARD.
-Count the number of times USED occurs in column B of CDK_MERGED and enter that value in D2 of DASHBOARD.
-Add the two values together and enter that value in F2 of DASHBOARD.
-Closely following the mapping rules in @/header-rules.md, map the data from all non highlighted rows in CDK_MERGED to the columns in DASHBOARD.
+Keeping that rule active throughout the function, closely following the mapping rules in @/header-rules.md, map the data from all non highlighted rows in CDK_MERGED to the columns in DASHBOARD.